About the service

 These letters are sent to your GP and other professionals with your consent.
 This is to let them know:

 - You had an appointment and what you talked about

 - Details of any advice you were given

 - The plan you agreed for your care.

 Letters: your rights

 You will get copies of all letters written about you, unless you say that you don’t want them.

 It is important that some information is shared with the other professionals involved in your care, including your midwife, obstetrician and health visitor.

 - You decide how much information is shared.

-- You might prefer only a small amount of information to be shared, such as your diagnosis, the main concerns and the plan for your care.
+- You might prefer that only a small amount of information is shared, such as your diagnosis, the main concerns and the plan for your care.